hsingtism/liouville-sum/readme.md

-# (CURRENTLY OUTDATED) Analysis and results computed by me are hosted [here](https://hsing.org/liouville-sum).
+# Analysis and results computed by me are hosted [here](https://hsing.org/liouville-lambda).

 The code is pretty much finalized.
-I'm currently computing values; it will be presented on my website when it's done.
-I may also implement an optimized version for L(n) at a specific spot.
+In the future, I may also implement an optimized version for L(n) at a specific spot.

 # Multithreaded Evaluator of the Summatory Liouville Function